Posted on Aug 21, 2014 in Employment by Amy Jones

 The decision of the European Court in Karltoft will impact on how employers in the oil and gas industry tackle the issue of overweight offshore workers, but it will not necessarily prevent them from dismissing employees if their body size exceeds the requirements of the CAA.
 Employers may be able to rely on the defence of objective justification if the process of dismissal is carried out sensitively and carefully and is on objective and justifiable grounds.
 Safety is likely to be considered such a ground.
 What this does highlight once again is the growing issue of obesity not just within the UK but throughout Europe.
 The Court of the European Union is not required to follow the Advocate General's opinion, but usually does.

-Gabrielle MacDonald is a Senior Solicitor in Thorntons Employment Law team.
+Amy Jones is an Associate in Thorntons Employment Law team.